 -

-Mashup Score: 1Excellent early outcomes following lateral robotic-assisted unicompartmental knee arthroplasty - 3 day(s) ago
+Mashup Score: 1Excellent early outcomes following lateral robotic-assisted unicompartmental knee arthroplasty - 3 month(s) ago

 Lateral unicompartmental knee arthroplasty (UKA) has historically shown mixed results and there is limited contemporary literature on lateral robotic-assisted UKA (RA-UKA) outcomes.
 This study aimed to evaluate the short-term survivorship, clinical, and radiographic outcomes of lateral RA-UKA.